 3. Use a Fresh Coat of Paint

 Never underestimate the power of a fresh coat of paint on your home’s exterior to give the entire property a new lease on life.
 Even paint that hasn’t begun to peel can begin to look dingy or dull over time, so updating the color of your home to something a little lighter, brighter, or more contemporary could help enhance its style.
-Make sure you pair the color of your home with its architectural style to the get the best results.
+Make sure you pair the color of your home with its architectural style to get the best results.
 For example, use a slightly darkened paint color on Victorians, while using a saturated color palette on an Arts and Crafts home and a natural color palette on a Tudor.

-4. Use a Pop of Accent Color
+4. Use a Pop of Trim Color

 One of the hottest trends in home exteriors right now involves using bold colored accents.
 This can be on the front door, shutters, trim, or decorative wood work.
-Look for colors that complement the rest of your home’s exterior, while still catching the eye and attention, such as bold red, turquoise, or royal blue.
+Look for trim colors that complement the rest of your home’s exterior, while still catching the eye and attention, such as bold red, turquoise, or royal blue.
 Just be sure to use these colors in small amounts so you don’t overwhelm the rest of your home’s palette.

 5. Update Your Roof

 Your roof plays a big role in how your home looks and functions.
 If your roof is getting older, consider replacing it with newer, architectural shingles.
-Architectural shingles have more dimension than older asphalt shingles, and may are now designed to help reflect UV rays, keeping your home cooler as well.
+Architectural roof shingles have more dimension than traditional asphalt shingles, and are now designed to help reflect UV rays, keeping your home cooler as well.
 Other ideas for updating your roof include using a standing seam metal roof on more contemporary properties; look for metal roofs in a light or cool color to get the latest in roofing trends.
 Or, for older style homes consider opting for a tile roof.
 Newer roof tiles are made of concrete – much more durable than older clay tiles, but with the many different shapes and styles available, you’ll have no trouble making a statement on your home.